TanzeelMughal431/HTML-CSS-Google-Search/README.md

-Certainly!
-Based on the HTML code you provided, here's a detailed description you could use for your README.md file on GitHub:

----

  # Google Search Page Replica

 This project is a replica of the iconic Google search page, designed and implemented using HTML and CSS.
 The HTML file (`index.html`) provides the structure of the page, while the CSS file (`style.css`) contains the styling to replicate the look and feel of the original Google search interface.